awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-offering-console.md

 1. Call `accept-reserved-node-exchange` and provide the ID for the DC1 reserved node that you want to exchange along with the ReservedNodeOfferingID you obtained in the previous step\.

-   The following example illustrates this step:
+   The following example illustrates this step\.

    ```
    aws redshift accept-reserved-node-exchange --reserved-node-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx --target-reserved-node-offering-id yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyyy